 Is fiberglass better?

-To make your knowledge complete, let’s learn the pros and cons of cellulose insulation and fiberglass insulation below.
+To complete your knowledge, let’s learn the pros and cons of cellulose and fiberglass insulation below.

 Fiberglass insulation